tensorlayer/TensorLayer/docs/user/tutorial.rst

 Firstly, we download English-to-French translation data from the WMT'15 Website.
 The training and testing data as follow.
-The training data is used to train the model, the testing data is used to XXXX.
+The training data is used to train the model, the testing data is used to evaluate the model.

 .. code-block:: text